CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googlemock/docs/v1_6/CookBook.md

 will print a warning about the "uninteresting call".
 The rationale is:

   * New methods may be added to an interface after a test is written.
 We shouldn't fail a test just because a method it doesn't know about is called.
   * However, this may also mean there's a bug in the test, so Google Mock shouldn't be silent either.
-If the user believes these calls are harmless, he can add an `EXPECT_CALL()` to suppress the warning.
+If the user believes these calls are harmless, he can add1 an `EXPECT_CALL()` to suppress the warning.

 However, sometimes you may want to suppress all "uninteresting call" warnings, while sometimes you may want the opposite, i.e. to treat all